KaneAdams-Dev/Zombeez-GameJam/README.md

 ### Aim of the Game

 ### Controls

-You can seamlessly swap the controls of the game mid-play by simply pressing a button from the other
+You can seamlessly swap the controls of the game mid-play by simply pressing a button from the other.
+The game is playable with an xbox controller and keyboard/mouse on both versions of the game.

 #### Controller

-⚠ Controls were mapped around the Xbox Series X controller with other controllers yet to be tested and implemented.
+> ⚠ <strong>Note:</strong> Controls were mapped around the Xbox Series X controller with other controllers yet to be tested and implemented.

 | Action   | Buttons               |
 | -------- | --------------------- |